 it is also used for treating diabetes and its complications.
 It is used for preventing cancer, particularly lung and oral cancer in smokers; colorectal cancer and polyps; and gastric, prostate, and pancreatic cancer.

-Some people use for diseases of the brain and nervous system including Alzheimer’s disease and other dementias, Parkinson’s disease, night cramps, restless leg syndrome, and for epilepsy, along with other medications. it is also used for Huntington’s chorea, and other disorders involving nerves and muscles.
+Some people use it for diseases of the brain and nervous system including Alzheimer’s disease and other dementias, Parkinson’s disease, night cramps, restless leg syndrome, and epilepsy, along with other medications. it is also used for Huntington’s chorea, and other disorders involving nerves and muscles.

 Women use vitamin E for preventing complications in late pregnancy due to high blood pressure (pre-eclampsia), premenstrual syndrome (PMS), painful periods, menopausal syndrome, hot flashes associated with breast cancer, and breast cysts.

 Sometimes it is used to lessen the harmful effects of medical treatments such as dialysis and radiation.
 It is also used to reduce unwanted side effects of drugs such as hair loss in people taking doxorubicin and lung damage in people taking amiodarone.

 it is sometimes used for improving physical endurance, increasing energy, reducing muscle damage after exercise, and improving muscle strength.